Whim-Wham/Application-Portfolio/README.md

 it seeks to explain rhetoric in terms of the outcomes of its usage, which I don't often see in other writing textbooks.

-I left this project as a Jupyter Notebook, as it will still show outputs generated from my machine.
+I left this project as a Jupyter Notebook to show original outputs generated from my machine in the event of setup issues.
-See the readme for setup instructions and feel free to reach out with questions.

 Setup Notes:
 1) Verify a python 3 installation